arijitmazumdar/RHEL-With-VNC-AT-AWS/README.md

 # RHEL-With-VNC-AT-AWS
-This project contains a user data script that will setup VNC server at port 5901 for user joevnc for a RHEL 7.3 ec2 instance at AWS.
+This project contains a user data script that will setup VNC server at port 5901 for user joevnc for a RHEL 7.4 ec2 instance at AWS.
+Till RHEL 7.3 XRDP was working quite fine.
+But with RHEL 7.4 it does not work anymore.
+Otherwise this AWS [blog] (https://aws.amazon.com/premiumsupport/knowledge-center/connect-to-rhel-73-windows/) was very handy.

 A few points to be pondered:

 * The script is quite self explanatory.
 Hope it will help others as it has helped me.